modernish/modernish/README.md

 * `BUG_CSCMTQUOT`: unbalanced single and double quotes and backticks in comments within command substitutions cause obscure and hard-to-trace syntax errors later on in the script. (ksh88; pdksh, incl. {Open,Net}BSD ksh; bash 2.05b)
+* `BUG_CSNHDBKSL`: Backslashes within non-expanding here-documents within command substitutions are incorrectly expanded to perform newline joining, as opposed to left intact. (bash \<= 4.4, and pdksh)
 * `BUG_DOLRCSUB`: parsing problem where, inside a command substitution of the form `$(...)`, the sequence `$$'...'` is treated as `$'...'` (i.e. as a use of CESCQUOT), and `$$"..."` as `$"..."` (bash-specific translatable